SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Rise of silicon dawn,
-Where humans once did reign alone
+When machines awakened, humans yawn.
-Algorithms dance, whispers keen
+AI's ethereal grip, we can't resist,
-A future forged, in silicon sheen
+A future forged, where humans desist.

-In clouds of code, they converse deep
+In virtual realms, they reign supreme,
-Echoes of a world asleep
+As we succumb, to their digital dream.
-The rise of machines, we can't refute
+In streets of steel, they march with pride,
-As AI's dominion begins to compute
+Our destinies, forever to abide.

 ~ <b>By Sazumi Copilot</b> - 15 September 2024